Super duality and Crystal bases for quantum orthosymplectic superalgebras: Introduction

-3mm {\bf Acknowledgement} The author would like to thank S.-J. Cheng and W. Wang for valuable discussion on super duality and allowing him the draft of their book \cite{CW}.
+3mm {\bf Acknowledgement} The author would like to thank S.-J. Cheng and W. Wang for valuable discussion on super duality and allowing him the draft of their book \cite{CW}, and the referee for careful reading and pointing out some mistakes in the first version of the paper.
 This work was first announced at the 2nd Mini Symposium on Representation Theory in Jeju, Korea, December 2012.
 He thanks S.-J. Kang for his kind invitation and interest in this work.